Overview and Roadmap of Team Automata: Acknowledgements

 Maurice ter Beek was funded by MUR PRIN 2020TL3X8X project T-LADIES (Typeful Language Adaptation for Dynamic, Interacting and Evolving Systems) and CNR project \lq\lq Formal Methods in Software Engineering~2.0\rq\rq, CUP~B53C24000720005.

-Jos\'{e} Proen\c{c}a was funded by National Funds through FCT~-- Fundação para a Ciência e a Tecnologia, I.P.\ (Portuguese Foundation for Science and Technology) within the project IBEX, with reference 10.54499/PTDC/CCI-COM/4280/2021; by National Funds through FCT/MCTES, within the CISTER Unit (UIDP/UIDB/04234/2020); and by the EU/Next Generation, within the Recovery and Resilience Plan, within project Route~25 (TRB/2022/00061~-- C645463824-00000063). \resumetoc
+Jos\'{e} Proen\c{c}a was funded by National Funds through the FCT (Portuguese Foundation for Science and Technology) within the project POISE, with reference 2024.15783.PEX (https://doi.org/10.54499/2024.15783.PEX); by National Funds through FCT/MCTES, within the CISTER Unit (UIDP/UIDB/04234/2020); and by the EU/Next Generation, within the Recovery and Resilience Plan, within project Route~25 (TRB/2022/00061~-- C645463824-00000063). \resumetoc